Axionic-Labs/mechanex/README.md

 # Mechanex

-Mechanex allows you to control and debug your LLMs.
-Learn more at [axioniclabs.ai](https://axioniclabs.ai/)
+Mechanex allows you to optimize, align, and correct your generative AI models in production.

 ## Installation